vermag-iitb/css-practice/display.md

 * display:none;
     - to remove element from document flow
     - used to hide element on the webpage
     - there is another attribute to make an element hidden.
-However, in case of 'visibility' attribute a space is still aloocated while in case of 'display: none' attribute, there is no space allocated for the element: visibility:hidden
+However, in case of 'visibility' attribute a space is still allocated while in case of 'display: none' attribute, there is no space allocated for the element: visibility:hidden
 * display:grid;
     - to display elements grid-wise